The combinatorial formula for open gravitational descendents: Introduction

 \section{Introduction}

-The study of the intersection theory on the moduli space of open Riemann surfaces was recently initiated in~\cite{PST}.
+The study of the intersection theory on the moduli space of open Riemann surfaces was initiated in~\cite{PST}.
 The authors constructed a descendent theory in genus~$0$ and obtained a complete description of it.
 In all genera, they conjectured that the generating series of the descendent integrals satisfies the open KdV equations.
-This conjecture can be considered as an open analog of the famous Witten's conjecture~\cite{Witten}.
+This conjecture can be considered as an open analog of Witten's famous conjecture~\cite{Witten}.

-In \cite{ST} a construction of the high genus analog appears.
-In genus $1$ all the descendents are calculated, while for high genus only the open string and dilaton were proved.
+The construction of the positive genus analog will appear in \cite{ST}, and is reviewed here.
+A physical interpretation of these constructions can be found in \cite{DijkWit}.

-In this paper we prove a formula for all the descendent integrals as sum over amplitudes of special Feynman diagrams which we call odd critical nodal ribbon graphs.
+In this paper, after recalling the constructions of \cite{PST},\cite{ST}, we prove a formula for all the descendent integrals as sums over amplitudes of special Feynman diagrams which we call odd critical nodal ribbon graphs.
 With this formula one can effectively calculate all the open descendents.